graylan0/steem-sockobot/README.md

 # steem-sockobot
 A steem bot for discord servers.
 Handles basic functionality and allows for easy addition of commands.

 SockoBot aims to be the most open-source friendly steem related Discord bot out there.
 By introducing a wide variety of commands and letting the owner easily remove them and/or add new functionality, the bot can easily be adapted to work in any Steem Community discord server.
-The bot is written in a beginner friendly way - the commands are all stored under a single function and so is most of the funcionality, for simplicity's sake, not even classes are present so **anyone** with basic python knowledge can easily add extra functionality with the help of [steem-python's](http://steem.readthedocs.io/en/latest/index.html) and [discord.py's](https://discordpy.readthedocs.io/en/latest/) documentations.
+The bot is written in a beginner friendly way - the commands are all stored under a single function and so is most of the funcionality, for simplicity's sake, not even classes are present so **anyone** with basic Python knowledge can easily add extra functionality with the help of [steem-python's](http://steem.readthedocs.io/en/latest/index.html) and [discord.py's](https://discordpy.readthedocs.io/en/latest/) respective documentation.

 ## Usage: